NREL/REopt.jl/multi_solution_readme.md

 3. Percent-of-cost based state tax credit (% of installed cost) REopt is run with any of these three incentive options which are avaialable, and the one that produces the lowest lifecycle cost of energy is chosen.
 All of the solutions are then run with the best incentives option.

-If REopt identified a state incentive to use, the user should verify that that incentive program is available.
+If REopt identified a state incentive to use, the "incentive_used" will be a key at the top level of the `results_summary` and it will contain the `best_incentive_program_name`.
+The user should verify that that incentive program is available.

 # Example use-case for multi-solutions
 ### Specify path to input file: